Event Schedule

 When filtering out the chaff, it’s too easy to also filter out good information that just happens to be novel or unknown to the reviewers.
 When selecting known-good speakers offering known-good topics, it’s easy to fall into a rut.
 I assure you that most reviewers that I’ve known work hard to avoid these subjective biases, to the extent that a human can do so.

-For AgileDC 2022 we used the “Powerball” random selection method to choose between submitted sessions.
+For AgileDC 2022 and 2023 we used the “Powerball” random selection method to choose between submitted sessions.
 Our process was based on the work of Adam Cronkite of Democracy Research, and Mike Lauer of the National Institutes of Health (NIH), which is explored in the Revisionist History Podcast: The Powerball Revolution.
 The rationale is that random selection avoids subjective bias.

 At AgileDC, as at NIH, we tempered that unbiased randomness with a filter to loosely judge a proposal’s “sufficiency and appropriateness” for a session at the conference.
 We try to avoid blatant sales pitches.